Trinidad: a melting pot of global traditions

 With several theatrical companies and venues, options vary from popular farces to lavish song and dance musicals (both local and foreign) or intimate solo shows and dramas.
 There is usually at least one play running on any given weekend, and sometimes there’s a play at every major auditorium in the country.

-Popular venues for plays include Queen’s Hall and National Academy for the Performing Arts (NAPA) in Port of Spain; the CLR James Auditorium at the Cipriani Labour College in Valsayn; Naparima Bowl and SAPA (the southern campus of the Academy for the Performing Arts) in San Fernando; and the newly reopened Central Bank Auditorium and Little Carib Theatre, also in Port of Spain.
-The revitalised, Belmont-based Trinidad Theatre Workshop, founded by Nobel laureate Derek Walcott in 1959, also produces Caribbean and international classics and hosts readings and workshops for new works, both in their small black box theatre and at external venues.
+Popular venues for plays include Queen’s Hall and National Academy for the Performing Arts (NAPA) in Port of Spain; the CLR James Auditorium at the Cipriani Labour College in Valsayn; Naparima Bowl and SAPA (the southern campus of the Academy for the Performing Arts) in San Fernando; the Central Bank Auditorium and Little Carib Theatre, also in Port of Spain.
+The Belmont-based Trinidad Theatre Workshop, founded by Nobel laureate Derek Walcott in 1959, also produces Caribbean and international classics and hosts readings and workshops for new works at their black box theatre.

 The island’s festivals produce both original and ritual drama.
 The annual Best Village competition runs each year, and is where many local actors and playwrights cut their teeth.
 The epic Hindu ritual of Ramleela is staged in central Trinidad annually before Divali.